wesleytian/wesleytian.com/posts/startup.md

 At Virtually, however, since some of my "mentors" are my co-workers and investors with shared interests in our success, they're able to offer advice that is more customized to my personality and work habits.

 Though Ish (Virtually's founder and CEO) never stayed at Facebook long enough to officially become a senior engineer, he's taught me subtle React optimizations that even our senior engineer didn't know.
 He's also drilled into me the values of building trust and moving fast.
 Michael Kelly, who was the first employee at [Plaid](https://en.wikipedia.org/wiki/Plaid_(company)) ([valued at $15B](https://www.fintechfutures.com/2021/01/plaid-raising-at-15bn-as-employees-pitched-1200-per-share/#:~:text=Plaid%20is%20currently%20in%20the,it%20before%20the%20failed%20merger.&text=And%20such%20a%20share%20price%20tag%20pushes%20Plaid's%20valuation%20to%20%2420%20billion.)), taught me a lot about ego and what it means to be a founding member of a company that you aren't technically a founder of.
-Dhanajoy Biswas, the first employee and Lead Software Architect at Backpack (YC S14) and a previous software engineer at Google, taught me how he dealt with imposter syndrome and served as an invaluable advisor as I took on a massive data migration project.
-I'm also excited for one of the first engineers of Brex to join us soon so I can seek guidance from him as well.
+Dhanajoy Biswas, the first employee and Lead Software Architect at [Backpack](https://backpackbang.com/) (YC S14) and a previous software engineer at Google, taught me how he dealt with imposter syndrome and served as an invaluable advisor as I took on a massive data migration project.
+I'm also excited for one of the first engineers of Brex (YC W17 and [currently valued at ~$8B](https://www.theinformation.com/articles/brex-valuation-could-reach-8-billion-in-new-funding-round)) to join us soon so I can seek guidance from him as well.

 These are examples of what mentorship means to me, and I'm content that I've received advice from these people who have helped and watched me grow.
 Perhaps there is a side to mentorship that I haven't experienced, and I'm missing out.
 But until then, the grass will be green enough on my side.

 **Takeaway:** Ultimately, it comes down to what kind of mentors you want.
-Do you want to learn from people who helped build a company from scratch or employees tenured at larger companies?
-If you want the former, they'll be harder to find at a Big Tech.
+Do you want to mentors who work alongside you and have experience building companies from scratch?
+Or employees skilled at working within large organizations?

 <a name="reason4"></a>
 ### Reason 4. <strike>You won't get rich</strike> You won't get very rich at a big company

-The chance of joining a rocketship like Plaid is indeed incredibly slim, and the risk-adjusted financial outcome of joining the average startup is probably lower than joining FAANG or a late-stage startup.
+The chance of joining a rocketship like Plaid is indeed incredibly slim, and the risk-adjusted financial outcome of joining the average startup is lower than joining FAANG or a late-stage startup.
 However, not all startups are created equal.
 It's silly to say that all startups have an equal chance of failing.
 For example, do you think Elon Musk would have the same chance of successfully building a company as a high schooler?
 Obviously not.
 Likewise, research concludes that the average startup fails with a [50% chance in their 5th year](https://www.investopedia.com/articles/personal-finance/040915/how-many-startups-fail-and-why.asp), but for YC companies, [the probability is only 20%.](https://www.ycdb.co/batch/w16)

 Furthermore, what is the probability that you will become a decamillionaire by working at a Big Tech company as an engineer?
 0%.
 Not even 0.00000001%.
 Literally zero.
 Though there is a significant variance in startup outcomes, you still have a shot at incredible wealth by joining a startup.
-Michael joined Plaid right out of college 7 years and ago and assuming he received somewhere around 50K shares (0.5% of 10M shares usually issued at incorporation), [he'd be worth $60M now](https://www.fintechfutures.com/2021/01/plaid-raising-at-15bn-as-employees-pitched-1200-per-share/#:~:text=Plaid%20is%20currently%20in%20the,it%20before%20the%20failed%20merger.&text=And%20such%20a%20share%20price%20tag%20pushes%20Plaid's%20valuation%20to%20%2420%20billion.).
+Michael joined Plaid right out of college 7 years and ago and assuming he received somewhere around 50K shares (0.5% of the 10M shares usually issued at incorporation), [he'd be worth $60M now](https://www.fintechfutures.com/2021/01/plaid-raising-at-15bn-as-employees-pitched-1200-per-share/#:~:text=Plaid%20is%20currently%20in%20the,it%20before%20the%20failed%20merger.&text=And%20such%20a%20share%20price%20tag%20pushes%20Plaid's%20valuation%20to%20%2420%20billion.).
 Whereas if you join a Big Tech company, you won't have any shot at that kind of wealth at all.
+Plus, you get taxed much less on long-term capital gains than on ordinary income tax.

 **Takeaway:** Starting a company or joining an early-stage startup is the only shot you have to become very rich (> $10M).
 Not all startups are created equal.
 Look for startups that you think are going to break the curve.